+2023-O-05

-2023-O-05 October 12, 2023
+October 12, 2023

 EXECUTIVE SESSION, PROCEDURAL REQUIREMENTS

 The school board satisfied the statutory requirements for the general subject matter and notice for the executive session.
 The announcement prior to the executive session satisfied the statutory requirement by announcing the topic to be considered and the legal authority for the executive session.
 The school board erred by not limiting the discussion in executive session to the topics announced and the legal authority announced.

 2024

+2024-O-04

-2024-O-04 January 9, 2024
+January 9, 2024

 EXECUTIVE SESSION, NOTICE OF MEETINGS

 It is proper to deny a request asking for executive session records that constitute attorney consultation and negotiation strategies.
 The executive session was legal and therefore the executive session recording is protected by law.
 The notice provided of the executive session was proper as it stated the board would be discussing confidential information.
+The

-The later amendment to the notice to include attorney consultation and negotiation strategy was unnecessary.
+later amendment to the notice to include

+attorney consultation and negotiation strategy was unnecessary.

-Attendance of a quorum of the members of the Commission at a departments meeting was a meeting of the Commission which should have been noticed and minutes taken.
+2024-O-05 July 15, 2024 EXECUTIVE SESSION.
+PROCEDURAL REQUIREMENTS

+A governing body must provide proper notice of an anticipated executive session.
+A governing body's discussion must stay within the scope of the reason the executive session was originally called, in this case attorney

+consultation.